 5. Trade Agreements.
 Because most internationally traded goods are manufactured goods, trade policies and trade agreements have a significant impact on U.S. manufacturing.
 What is your plan to develop new and/or modify existing trade agreements to support U.S. manufacturing?

-Harris believes that past trade agreements have hurt the middle class and working people.
-She would not have voted for NAFTA because it didn't do enough to protect American workers.
-She does not support USMCA.
-She opposed TPP and has not indicated whether the U.S. should join Comprehensive and Progressive Trans-Pacific Partnership (CPTPP).
-She seeks policies that "better protect American workers and American industry."
-She claims she is not a "protectionist Democrat."
+Gabbard is generally critical of past trade agreements, which she sees as mainly benefiting multinational corporations.
+She has criticized NAFTA for hurting ordinary Americans.
+She was opposed to the U.S. joining the Trans-Pacific Partnership (TPP).